 Cory Booker’s story is one that some in the crowd could probably relate to.
 Booker wanted to be class president and he had to give the dreaded “Vote for Me” speech.
 It didn’t go as planned.
 He stumbled through the speech but he didn’t let it destroy his dream.
 Booker, now Mayor of Newark, New Jersey, realized his epiphany even in a moment of embarrassment and believes, “sometimes that dark moment you’re in is in the end actually a gift.”

 A former attendee of TEDxKIDS, Bo Hughes was inspired by last year’s talk on Falling Whistles.
-He took the ten minute presentation and used it as a platform to launch it into an initiative of his own.
-Along with the help of his classmates at St. John’s Episcopal School in Dallas and the power of an epiphany, they began a fundraiser support the organization.
+He took the ten-minute presentation and used it as a platform to launch it into an initiative of his own.
+Along with the help of his classmates at St. John’s Episcopal School in Dallas and the power of an epiphany, they began a fundraiser to support the organization.

 With an idea fueled by will, Bo was able to make something that was first thought inconceivable into a movement that gained recognition.
 Bo’s last thoughts are to encourage the audience never think an idea is too small – if you run with it you never know where it will take you.

-It’s our everyday uses.
-Laundry, cooking, watering our lawns, washing our cars and those 10 minute hot showers that actually use 50 gallons of water.
-The human body only needs 20 liters of water a day but America is the worst offenders of over-using water.
+It’s our everyday use.
+Laundry, cooking, watering our lawns, washing our cars and those 10-minute hot showers that actually use 50 gallons of water.
+The human body only needs 20 liters of water a day but America is the worst offenders of overusing water.

 Fulgham says we need to take a serious look at our consumption levels.
 One of the challenges we have is poor infrastructure.
 Old and leaky pipes waste create inefficiency and it needs to be addressed.
 New technologies are available to help us reduce water usage in irrigation systems.
 Coca-cola has already taken action to decrease how much water they use to produce their popular beverages.

-Not only do we need to be aware of how we use water, we need to find new sources.
+Not only do we need to be aware of how we use water, but we also need to find new sources.
 Thankfully, it’s already in the works with these three methods: